Full-Time & Part-Time RNs are eligible to receive a Sign-On Bonus of up to $10,000 depending on location and hours worked!!

 Equal Opportunity Employer/Minorities/Females/Disabled/Veterans.

-- Completes and documents an initial assessment of patient and family to determine home care needs.
-Provides a complete physical assessment and history of current and previous illness(es).Develops a patient specific plan of care, which establishes goals based on nursing diagnosis and incorporates therapeutic, preventive, and rehabilitative nursing actions.
+- Completes and documents an initial assessment of patient and family to determine hospice care needs.
+Provides a complete physical assessment and history of current and previous illness(es).Develops a patient specific plan of care, which establishes goals based on nursing diagnosis and incorporates therapeutic, preventive, and palliative nursing actions, with emphasis on pain and symptom management.
 Includes the patient and the family in the planning process.

 - Initiates the plan of care and makes necessary revisions as patient status and needs change.

-- Initiates appropriate preventive and rehabilitative nursing procedures.
-Administers medications and treatments as prescribed by the physician.
+- Administers medications and treatments as prescribed by the physician.

-- Counsels the patient and family in meeting nursing and related needs.
+- Counsels the patient and family in meeting patient needs related to physical, emotional, and spiritual needs.

 - Respects and supports patient and family’s cultural beliefs and values, individual needs, health goals and treatment preferences.

-- Instructs, supervises and evaluates home health aide care provided every two (2) weeks.
+- Instructs, supervises and evaluates hospice health aide care provided, Supervises the care provided by the hospice aide every two (2) weeks minimally, and as needed.

-- Helps manage episode of care or coordination of care with the primary disciplines in accordance with evolving occupational therapy needs and continued eligibility for services.
+- Manages the hospice benefit periods in accordance with evolving patient needs and continued eligibility for services.

 - Communicates with the physician regarding the patient’s needs and reports any changes in the patient’s condition; obtains/receives physician’s orders as required.

-- Communicates with team LPN when delegating appropriate visits.
+- Communicates and coordinates with the team LPN when delegating appropriate visits.